ankit-c11/Web-Development/README.md

 	 > For all the three tabs avaiable, a different layout for presenting the track/album/artist title and the corresponding cover image has been designed.

     - ### Album Detail Screen
-	This screen has the tracks from the chosen album, tracks belonging to the initially chosen genre.
-The features are:
       - A back button on top left corner, that takes the user back to the genre detail screen.
       - An info button on top right corner, that displays the album information to the user, when clicked.
       - The main screen shows:
         - The album cover image.
 	- The album title.
         - The artist and the number of plays from the album.
         - The other genres this album belong to, can be swiped if exceeds the screen width.
 	- List of all the tracks in the album, with track title, artist name and album cover image.
     - ### Artist Detail Screen
-	This screen has the tracks by the chosen artist, tracks belonging to the initially chosen genre.
-The features are:
       - A back button on top left corner, that takes the user back to the genre detail screen.
       - An info button on top right corner, that displays the artist information to the user, when clicked.
       - The main screen shows:
 	- The artist's image.
 	- The artist's name.
 	- The number of plays for the artist and their follower count.
 	- The other genres this artist has songs in, can be swiped if exceeds the screen width.
         - List of all the tracks by the artist, with track title, artist name and album cover image.

 - ### Assumptions